Click here to download a description of this technique.

 Using the middle finger of your right hand, press in toward the spinous process of C2 on the left and laterally flex their neck to the left using your finger as a fulcrum for a stretch.

-Continue on down and back up the neck alternating sides and stretching at each vertebral level.
+Continue down and back up the neck, alternating sides and stretching at each vertebral level.

 Egyptian Movement

-Place both middle fingers on either side of C1 spinous process then do lateral displacement moving their head side to side but keeping their chin parallel to the shoulders.
-Then place both middle fingers on either side of C2 and repeat, then with C3 on down to C7.
-You can also do circular motions with the head, keeping their chin parallel with the shoulders.
+Place both middle fingers on either side of C1 spinous process, then do lateral displacement, moving their head side to side, but keeping their chin parallel to the shoulders.
+Then, place both middle fingers on either side of C2 and repeat.
+Next, put them on C3 and continue down to C7.
+You can also do circular motions with the head, keeping the chin parallel with the shoulders.
 This gives a shear force to the joints in their neck.

 Arthrokinetic work can be done on any joint in the body.
 Arthrokinetic work for other joints is shown in the section on Joint Mobilization.